Access the Code of Practice online

 The NZ Metal Roof and Wall Cladding Code of Practice (COP) is published by NZ Metal Roofing Manufacturers Inc. (MRM), to provide:

-• acceptable trade practice for the fixing of metal roof and wall cladding and accessories.
+• acceptable trade practice for fixing metal roofing, metal wall cladding, and accessories,

 The COP does not describe or dismiss alternative methods, which may need specific acceptance by the Building Consent Authorities.